vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ![Diagram of network reference design](img/tko-on-vsphere-with-tanzu/tko-vwt08.jpg)

+**Note:** The network/portgroup designated for the workload cluster, carries both data and control traffic.
+Firewalls cannot be utilized to segregate traffic between workload clusters; instead, the underlying CNI must be employed as the main filtering system.
+Antrea CNI has the Custom Resource Definitions (CRDs) for firewall rules that can be enforce before Kubernetes network policy is added.

 **Note:** Based on your requirements, you can create additional networks for your workload cluster.
 These networks are also referred to as vSphere with Tanzu workload secondary network.

 This topology enables the following benefits: